nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 </universal-links>
 {% endhighlight %}

-You can get your iOS Team ID from the Apple Developer Portal.
+You can get your iOS Team ID from the Your Account page on the [Apple Developer Portal](https://developer.apple.com/membercenter/index.action#accountSummary).
 {% endif %}

 {% if page.titanium %}